annajjames/NationalCollision/README.md

 ## Introduction
-Police-reporting of motor vehicle collisions on public roads in Canada tracks a number of variables relating to the collisions like:
+This dataset is the national collision data from 2019 for Canada.
+It contains police-reporting of motor vehicle collisions on public roads and tracks a number of variables relating to the collisions like:
     - month, day, time
     - number of vehicles involved
     - type of collision, eg. rear-end, head-on, etc.